Roughly four years ago, I made a huge decision.

 4. Wake Up Your Inner Stoic and Take the Outside Perspective

-A few weeks ago, Daisy was attacked by another dog at the park.
+A few months after I adopted her, Daisy was attacked by another dog at the park.

 The other dog, a large husky type, came out of nowhere and, before I knew what was happening, Daisy had a nasty cut under her eye and needed a visit to the vet for stitches.